Do regular blood tests show drugs? - Garden State Treatment Center

 Should I Be Worried?

-If you have been abusing alcohol or drugs, there is a chance that your blood test will reveal your secret, and this could endanger your employment or your relationships with your family and friends.
+If you have been abusing alcohol or illegal drugs, there is a chance that your blood test will reveal your secret, and this could endanger your employment or your relationships with your family and friends.

 This may sound like a worst-case scenario, but we want you to keep some perspective here.
 A worst-case scenario is going to work impaired and causing an accident that injures a co-worker.
 A worst-case scenario is running through every financial asset you have, feeding your addiction until you are living on the streets.
 A worst-case scenario is resorting to drug dealing, theft, or prostitution to get your next fix.